Properties & Pathways

 3. Return on Investment

-It depends on the property size and location, tenant quality and length of lease, but commercial property investors typically receive much higher returns and yields (earnings generated from the investment).
+It depends on the property size and location, tenant quality and length of lease, but commercial property investors can often receive much higher returns and yields (earnings generated from the investment).

 4. Property outgoings and expenses